reed-college/paneity/README.md

 # Paneity [![Build Status](https://travis-ci.org/reed-college/paneity.svg?branch=master)](https://travis-ci.org/reed-college/paneity)
 ## Overview

 Paniety is a Python based [Django](https://www.djangoproject.com) project developed by the [Reed College Software Design Studio](http://www.reed.edu/sds/).
-This project is meant to provide online tutoring to Reed College students.
+This web application is meant to provide online tutoring to Reed College students.
 Some of the features include:
-* Instant messaging with tutors,
+* Instant messaging with tutors
-* Forum-style discussion pages,
+* Forum-style discussion pages
 * Search function for finding courses
-* Elegant responsive design.
+* Elegant responsive design

 Before we get into the setup process, let's talk about some of the Django apps that we used as part of our project.
 [Spirit](https://github.com/nitely/Spirit) is a modern Python based forum built on top of Django framework, which we used as a foundation for our forum application.
 [Django Private Chat](https://github.com/Bearle/django-private-chat) is a Django one-to-one Websocket-based Asyncio-handled chat, developed by Bearle team.